Job PostingBack to Join Our Team

 Company/Program: Windsor Essex Community Health Centre

-Salary Classification: Full Time, 35 Hours per week, 3-6 month Contract
+Salary Classification: Part Time, Up to 19 Hours per week, 6 month Contract

 CORE RESPONSIBILITIES OF THE POSITION